Privatising higher education

 If this is really being contemplated, it would be a much more radical change in English higher education than anything that has ever been done before.
 Its significance would not lie in how much a private company could generate in savings or efficiencies, but rather in the overall understanding of how higher education works and what it is supposed to achieve.
 However good BPP may be at what it does, it is a training institution, not a university.
 This would not be a minor change or a new efficiency drive, it would represent a different understanding of the nature and purpose of a university.
 Even if such a change is right, it requires a much more thorough discussion before it could or should be contemplated.

 Interesting times, south of the border.
-Or maybe scary.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Or maybe scary.higher education, university comment below, or link to this permanent URL from your own site.